-Professor Craig Smith’s Lab at the University of Hawaii at Manoa (where I have been working since this project began in 2013) is part of an international program that is using the best available technology to undertake benthic biological baseline studies in accordance with ISA environmental guidelines in the claim area leased to the United Kingdom (UK1) via the company UK Seabed Resources Ltd. (UKSRL).
+Professor Craig Smith’s Lab at the University of Hawaii at Manoa (where I worked since this project began in 2013 until 2016 when it ended) is part of an international program that is using the best available technology to undertake benthic biological baseline studies in accordance with ISA environmental guidelines in the claim area leased to the United Kingdom (UK-1) via the company UK Seabed Resources Ltd. (UKSRL).
 This claim area is the most right on the map above.
-We are working in collaboration with scientists from Hawai’i Pacific University, the Natural History Museum in London UK, the National Oceanography Centre in Southampton UK, Uni Research in Norway, the International Research Institute of Stavanger in Norway and Senckenberg am Meer in Germany.
-These baseline environmental studies are planned to occur over five years with two expeditions to the CCZ completed (more about those here).
+We worked in collaboration with scientists from Hawai’i Pacific University, the Natural History Museum in London UK, the National Oceanography Centre in Southampton UK, Uni Research in Norway, the International Research Institute of Stavanger in Norway and Senckenberg am Meer in Germany.

 International Seabed Authority: https://www.isa.org.jm/